akshay1103/ImageIdentifier/README.md

+The source code is persent in the master branch .
 TO use this project you have to follow some steps :

 first  in appsetting.json file go and enter you ftp host name ,user, passward, and the directory name.